-- Girls must wear a membership pin, uniform, or Girl Scout clothing (e.g., Girl Scout T-shirt) to clearly identify themselves as Girl Scouts. - Girls and accompanying adults should be familiar with the areas and neighborhoods where product sales take place. - Girls should participate in door-to-door sales during daylight hours only. - When Girl Scouts operate a booth in a store, mall, or other public place, adults must be present regardless of the age of the Girl Scouts.
-When planning sales booths, follow council guidelines for additional information about setting up a booth and safety and security suggestions and assistance. - Use safe pedestrian practices, especially when crossing at busy intersections. - Do not enter the home or vehicle of a stranger and avoid selling to people in vehicles (except at designated drive-through cookie booths) or going into alleys. - Do not carry large amounts of money and ensure provisions have been made for safeguarding the money in advance of the sale.
+- Wear a membership pin, uniform, or Girl Scout clothing (e.g., Girl Scout T-shirt) to clearly identify themselves as Girl Scouts. - Girl Scouts and accompanying adults should be familiar with the areas and neighborhoods where selling takes place.
+Avoid alleys. - Participate in door-to-door sales during daylight hours only, unless accompanied by an adult. - When Girl Scouts operate a cookie booth in a public place, adults must be present regardless of the age of the Girl Scout.
+When planning booths, follow council guidelines for additional information about setting up a booth and safety and security suggestions and assistance. - Use safe pedestrian practices, especially when crossing at busy intersections.
+Be aware of traffic when unloading products and passengers from vehicles. - Never enter someone's home or vehicle.
+Only approach vehicles at designated drive-thru cookie booths. - Do not carry large amounts of money and ensure provisions have been made for safeguarding the money in advance.